We deliver personalized solutions and services designed to fit the unique needs of our customers in your area.

 Aircraft part from a Messerschmitt Me 262

-One way or another, the restoration research at the Deutsches Museum in Munich reveals the most varied and exciting things.
+One way or another, conservation science at the Deutsches Museum in Munich reveals the most varied and exciting things.
 Ski boots catch the eye, as do old yellowed keyboards or an aircraft part from a Messerschmitt Me 262.
 Between 1943 and 1945, 1,433 of these twin-engine aircraft, which is also known as the Schwalbe or Sturmvogel, were built.
-Using the ZEISS Axio Scope.A1 microscope, a pigment analysis shows how the aircraft was historically painted and which materials were used, thus giving restorers a clue.
+Using the Axio Scope.A1 microscope, stratigraphy analysis of cross section samples shows how the aircraft was painted, thus giving historians a clue on the amount of paint layers and specific morphological features of each layer.
+This information is relevant to learn about past aeronautical paint technologies.

 Some of the objects come from the museum’s collection, others from collaborations with universities and other museums.
 However, projects funded by the German Federal Environmental Foundation (DBU) also play a role.
-For example, a series of studies on cleaning and protective measures were conducted on the Plexiglass and PMMA roof of the Olympic Stadium to learn how to gently clean such objects.
+For example, a series of studies on cleaning and protective measures were conducted on samples of the Polymethylmethacrylat (PMMA) roof of the Olympic Stadium to learn how to gently preserve such surfaces.

-In addition to the conservation and restoration of objects, research into historical materials and constructions as well as their alterations are therefore an important part of the conservation work at the Deutsches Museum in Munich.
+In addition to the preservation of objects, research into historical materials and constructions as well as their alterations are an important part of the investigation work at the Deutsches Museum in Munich.
 The research reliably provides valuable information for the long-term preservation and care of objects or even buildings.